 You may have already compromised your systems in using a search engine to complete the tick box exercise by visiting compromised websites.

-On the 25th of May 2018 GDPR (General Data Protection Regulation) will be enforced, GDPR is the new regulation for data protection which is being adopted in Europe, the new rules will change the way we as individuals and business must protect the data that we hold and take “Appropriate Measures” to protect it.
+On the 25th of May 2018 GDPR (General Data Protection Regulation) was enforced, GDPR is the new regulation for data protection which has been adopted in Europe, the new rules change the way we as individuals and business must protect the data that we hold and take “Appropriate Technical & Organisational Measures” to protect it.

-GDPR will enforce our legal obligation to take these appropriate measures within our organisations to ensure the data we hold is protected.
+GDPR enforces our legal obligation to take these appropriate measures within our organisations to ensure the data we hold is protected.

-GDPR in simple terms isn’t asking for us to do anything new, however the major difference is the consequences for not taking the appropriate measures and to be found wanting in our data protection policy will be costly and therefore not recommended.
+GDPR in simple terms isn’t asking for us to do anything new, however the major difference is the consequences for not taking the appropriate measures and to be found wanting in our data protection policy, both of which will be costly and therefore not recommended.